MrB1sw4s/30-day-of-pi/Day 1 : Let's choose Hardware.md

 There is W and WH subseries in Pi variations.
 The difference between them is for the WH version the GPIO headers are already soldered onto the board.

-Now it’s your time to choose the model.
+<h3>Now it’s your time to choose the model.</h3>

-Now … did I tell you that Raspberry Pi is essentially just like a motherboard.
-As like a computer you will be needing accessorises with it.
+<h3>Now … did I tell you that Raspberry Pi is essentially just like a motherboard.
+As like a computer you will be needing accessorises with it.</h3>

  Here is a list of what you’ll probably need to use your new Raspberry Pi: